kbss-cvut/jb4jsonld-jackson/README.md

 and you should be good to go.
 See the `JsonLdSerializionTest` for examples.

 See [https://github.com/kbss-cvut/jopa-examples/tree/master/jsonld](https://github.com/kbss-cvut/jopa-examples/tree/master/jsonld) for
-an executable example of JAXB JSON-LD for Jackson in action.
+an executable example of JB4JSON-LD-Jackson in action.

 ## Serialization

-The serializer's output has been verified to be a valid JSON-LD and is parsable by Java's JSON-LD reference implementation [jsonld-java](https://github.com/jsonld-java/jsonld-java).
+The serializer's output has been verified to be a valid JSON-LD and is parseable by Java's JSON-LD reference implementation [jsonld-java](https://github.com/jsonld-java/jsonld-java).

 The output is basically a context-less compacted JSON-LD, which uses full IRIs for attribute names.